 There’s a drive through Starbucks not too far from my house.
 This has been one of few bright spots in my move.
 Thanks to Will, I am addicted to vanilla white mochas.
-Many times I stop by to get one, even though it’s scorching hot outside in Houston (at least 1,946 degrees.
+Many times I stop by to get one, even though it’s scorching hot outside (at least 1,946 degrees.
 Celsius.
 In the shade.)
-But the coffee reminds me of DC, of grabbing coffee before my 8 o’clock sophmore year after unhappily disentangling myself from the tiny bed I shared with Secondary.
+But the coffee reminds me of DC, of grabbing coffee before my 8 o’clock sophomore year after unhappily disentangling myself from the tiny bed I shared with Gay Husband.

 This day was no different except I decided to stay awhile and people watch.
 I like doing that too.
 I ordered my coffee (tall, extra whipped cream) and a slice of lemon pound cake so the caffeine on an empty wouldn’t send me into a shivering, shaking caffeine crash.
 I grab a big mushy chair near the floor to ceiling windows and curl my legs under me, The 48 Laws of Power resting in my lap, and one day I will get around to rereading and studying it and taking those notes I promised myself I’d take.
 But not today.
 Today I study the Starbucks crowd, a healthy mix of every demographic possible.
 I watch the couple a few feet from me, a beautiful Latina girl tucked under the arm of a amazingly tall black man who is playing in her hair.
 The grandma with her long gray hair pulled back in a tight bun, playing with her granddaughter who’s enjoying a chocolate chip cookie as big as her head.
 I look over the crowd casually, sipping my coffee, and then I see him seeing me about the same exact moment.

 He approaches me, the long strides denoting the confidence of a man who has his life together.

 “Hi,” he says, “I’m D.”

 “And your name is…?”

 “No, I’m deciding if I wanna tell you.”